kermitt2/grobid/doc/Deep-Learning-models.md

 - `reference-segmenter` model: this model segments a bibliographical reference section into individual references, `BidLSTM_ChainCRF_FEATURES` architecture provides better accuracy than CRF (even on very very very long reference sections), but at the cost of a global runtime 2 to 3 times slower.

 - `header` model: this model extracts the header metadata, the `BidLSTM_CRF_FEATURES` or `BidLSTM_ChainCRF_FEATURES` (a faster variant) provides sligthly better results than CRF, especially with less mainstream domains and publisher.
 With a GPU, there is normally almost no runtime impact by selecting this DL model.

+- `funding-acknowledgement` model: this is a typical NER model that extracts funder names, funding information, acknowledged persons and organizations, etc. The `BidLSTM_CRF_FEATURES` provides more accurate results than CRF.

 Other Deep Learning models do not show better accuracy than old-school CRF according to our benchmarkings, so we do not recommend using them in general at this stage.
 However, some of them tend to be more portable and can be more reliable than CRF for document layouts and scientific domains far from what is available in the training data.